-• fepOutFreq < Frequency of FEP energy output in time-steps >
+• fepOutFreq < Frequency of FEP energy output in time-steps > Acceptable Values: positive integer

 Description: Every fepOutFreq number of MD steps, the output file fepOutFile is updated by dumping energies that are used for ensemble averaging.
 This variable could be set to 1 to include all the configurations for ensemble averaging.
 Yet, it is recommended to update fepOutFile energies with a higher frequency to avoid large correlation between consecutive configurations.